gustafnk/microservice-websites/index.md

 ##### [Easy to extend](#easy-to-extend)

-&lt;h-include&gt; is easy to extend, since it’s a custom element and exposes its prototype.
+&lt;h-include&gt; is easy to extend, since it's a custom element and exposes its prototype.
 The simplest extension is to disable automatic transclusion, so that the `refresh` method needs to be called in order to load the content.
 This is how we would create such an extension, called `h-include-manual-loading`:

 ```
 var proto = Object.create(HIncludeElement.prototype);